Guards Mechanized Brigade (Croatia): Composition

 The 2nd Guards Brigade was established on 15 May 1991 in the "Trstenik" barracks near Dugo Selo.
 With the motto "Once a thunder, always a thunder", she was one of the leaders of the creation of the future Croatian Army.
 During the reorganization, the 81st Guards Battalion became part of it, and in 2003 there was a new organization and merger with the 7th Guards Brigade.
 The Second Guards Brigade was awarded numerous awards and commendations for its contribution to the Homeland War.
-Today, the 2nd Mechanized Battalion of the Guards Mechanized Brigade is the bearer of the tradition.
+Today, the 2nd Wheeled Mechanized Infantry Battalion of the Guards Mechanized Brigade is the bearer of the tradition.
 The headquarters of the unit is in the barracks "Pukovnik Predrag Matanović" in Petrinja and on May 15 it celebrates the anniversary of the 2nd Guards Brigade and the Battalion Day.